Fastest way to get into investing in 2026

 The platform subscription is $9.99 per month or $89.99 per year, with a 7-day free trial.
 It's required before brokerage account opening, KYC, or any in-app feature.
 The platform subscription unlocks complete access to dub's core marketplace — every portfolio published by every dub user.

 What's not in the pricing: no per-trade commissions on stocks or ETFs, no withdrawal fees, no inactivity fees.
-The platform subscription and the upcoming Premium management fee are the only fees a user encounters.
+The platform subscription and the Premium-portfolio management fee are the only fees a user encounters.

 📊 The starting-amount math. $100 is a reasonable starting deposit because the fractional-share dollar-weighted execution means it actually buys proportional exposure to whatever portfolio you invest alongside, not a $100 single stock.
 The platform subscription is meaningful in percentage terms on a small account and small in percentage terms on a larger one — the math improves as the account grows, which is true of most subscription-based investing products.